waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Heading East to enter Route 9 and find the Power Plant.
 - **Route 9 Navigation:**
   - **Goal:** Reach Power Plant (East).
-  - **Status:** Surfing on Route 9.
+  - **Status:** Surfing South on Route 9 (currently at Row 9).
-  - **Correction:** The water channel runs South along the eastern edge (Columns 56-57).
   - **Plan:**
-    1. Surf South along the channel.
+    1. Continue Surfing South to the bottom of the map (Row 17).
-    2. Look for the Power Plant entrance or a transition to Route 10.
+    2. Transition to Route 10 / Power Plant area.
 - Detour: Investigating an unmarked house at (28, 17) before heading East to Route 9.
 - Note: Access to (28, 17) requires looping around the block via (24, 18).
 - Police Station Investigation: The Pokefan F mentioned they were held up by robbers.
 Possible connection to the Power Plant commotion?
 Need to speak to the Chief (Fishing Guru sprite) for details.